ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### timestampvm.lastAccepted

-Returns the Id of the last accepted block
+Returns the Id of the last accepted block.

 ```sh
 curl -X POST --data '{